livebook-dev/livebook/README.md

   * LIVEBOOK_FORCE_SSL_HOST - set a host to redirect to if the request is not over HTTP.
     Note it does not apply when accessing Livebook via localhost.
 Defaults to nil.

+  * LIVEBOOK_EMBEDDED_RUNTIME_ENABLED - controls whether runtime type embedded is enabled.
+    Set it to "true" to enable it.
+Defaults to "false"

 <!-- Environment variables -->

 If running Livebook as a Docker image or an Elixir release, [the environment